hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step3-init.md

-Kubebuild requres Go 1.13+.
-Ensure we have a good version as a prerequisite,
+Kubebuild requires Go 1.13+.
+Ensure we have a good version as a prerequisite.

 `go version`{{execute}}

+Create a Go project directory your new controller.

 `export GO111MODULE=on`{{execute}}

 `mkdir -p $GOPATH/src/example; cd $GOPATH/src/example`{{execute}}

 Kubebuild has an init command that creates a local directory populated with the skelton to start writing your Operator.